vekatze/neut/book/src/statements.md

 `inline` also accepts `->>` in place of `->`.
 As with `define`, such a function is still called in the usual way, while the compiled code uses destination-passing style.
 For the details of this behavior, please see the section on [functions in Terms](./terms.md#x1-a1--xn-an---e-).

+As with `define`, you can also place a default-argument list in `[]` between the ordinary parameter list and the arrow.

 ## `define-meta`

 `define-meta` defines a top-level meta function.
 It should look like the following: